rasmusab/bayes.js/README.md

 * `thin` - an integer specifying number of steps between each saved sample.
 Defaults to 1.0.
 * `monitor` - an array of strings specifying what parameters to monitor and return sampled from.
 Defaults to `null` which means that all parameters will be monitored.

+It is also possible to control how the sampler adapts its proposal, where the two most important options are:

+* `prop_log_scale` -  The initial log(SD) of the one-dimensional proposal (using the same init for each parameter).
+Defaults to 0.0 which implies a SD of exp(0) == 1.0.
+* `target_accept_rate` - The acceptance rate of the proposals the sampler tries to achieve.
+Defaults to 0.44.
+* `batch_size` - The number of steps between each update of the `prop_log_scale`.
+Defaults to 50.
+* `max_adaptation` - The maximum amount `prop_log_scale` is changed each batch update.
+Defaults to 0.33.

+If you want to know more about what these settings do I urge you to read the rather accessible paper by Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf).
+These options can also be given to specific parameters by supplying a `params` value overriding options for one or more parameters.
+For example, `var options = {max_adaptation: 0.5, params: { mu: {max_adaptation: 0.1} } }` would use `max_adaptation: 0.5` for all parameters except for `mu` which would get `max_adaptation: 0.1`.

 ### All together now

-So, using the beta-bernouli `log_dens` function defined above we could define and fit this model like this:
+So, using the beta-Bernoulli `log_dens` function defined above we could define and fit this model like this:

 ```JavaScript
 var data = {x: [1, 0, 1, 1, 0, 1, 1, 1]}